 Email – Helen.email@example.com

-Having joined the company in 2014, Emma has enjoyed performing in several BROS shows, with her favourite role to date being Rosemary Pilkington in ‘How To Succeed In Business’.
-She would strongly recommend joining the company on one of its biennial ‘family holidays’ to Cornwall for a chance to perform at the unique cliff-side Minack theatre (not to mention all the pasties!)
+Having joined the company in 2014, I have enjoyed performing in several BROS shows, with my favourite role to date being Rosemary Pilkington in ‘How To Succeed In Business’.
+I would strongly recommend joining the company on one of its biennial ‘family holidays’ to Cornwall for a chance to perform at the unique cliff-side Minack theatre (not to mention all the pasties!)

 Email – firstname.lastname@example.org